Know ● Claim ● Own ● Live

 Clinical Expertise

-Alli Spotts-De Lazzer is a licensed mental health therapist, eating disorders expert, educator, speaker, and author with nearly two decades of experience.
+Alli Spotts-De Lazzer is a licensed therapist, eating disorders expert, educator, speaker, and author with nearly two decades of clinical experience.
 She is a Licensed Marriage and Family Therapist (LMFT), Licensed Professional Clinical Counselor (LPCC), Certified Eating Disorders Specialist and Approved Consultant (CEDS-C), and Inclusive Eating Disorders Specialist (IEDS).
-She serves as adjunct faculty in Antioch University’s Master of Arts in Clinical Psychology program.
+She serves as adjunct faculty in Antioch University's Master of Arts in Clinical Psychology program.

 Alli has held leadership roles with the Academy for Eating Disorders and the International Association of Eating Disorders Professionals, contributing to the development of the national CEDS curriculum and serving as CEDS faculty.
+She’s a cofounder and host of MeaningFULL Conversations, a monthly multidisciplinary eating-disorders discussion and consultation series established in 2023.

 A Broader Perspective